-Greinner, Tigers pounce on Twins bullpen for 10-8 win
+Greiner, Tigers pounce on Twins bullpen for 10-8 win

 MINNEAPOLIS (AP) — Grayson Greiner hit a tiebreaking homer in the eighth inning off left fielder Eddie Rosario’s glove and the Detroit Tigers rocked Minnesota’s bullpen for eight runs to beat the Twins 10-8 Sunday.

 Detroit erased a four-run deficit by raking Minnesota’s relievers in the late innings.
-The Tigers snapped a streak of five straight losses to the Twins.
+The Tigers snapped a streak of five straight losses to the Twins and four losses overall.

+“You don’t want to lose five in a row, particularly the way we lost those four,” said Detroit bench coach Lloyd McClendon, who managed Sunday’s game with manager Ron Gardenhire out sick.
+“We knew it was going to be an uphill battle.”

 Tigers reliever Kyle Funkhouser (1-1) earned his first career win and while Bryan Garcia pitched a scoreless ninth for his first big league save.